 Don’t disregard a hand sanitizer that works

 Rubs are chastised for their ineffectiveness on norovirus yet research has identified one that proves the critics wrong.
 Formulation and process matters.
-Where the threat level of norovirus rises, caregivers may chose one or both these options.
+Where the threat level of norovirus rises, caregivers may choose one or both these options.

 First, the formulation.
 It’s trade name is Purell - 481.
 This formula includes synergists that make the same level of alcohol effective on norovirus. http://handwashingforlifehealthcare.org/tools/integrated-solutions/careready-hands/supplies/hand-sanitizer